 Kids can start developing good reading habits at home even before they learn to read.
-Here are eight simple tips to help you raise a reader.
+Here are eight simple tips to help raise a reader.

 1. Make reading a daily habit.